Are you looking for your next chance for growth with the State of Connecticut? If so, we encourage you to apply for this opportunity!

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

 Three (3) years of experience above the routine clerk level in office support or secretarial work.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

 One (1) year of the General Experience must have been as a Secretary 1 or its equivalent.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-- Experience supporting large departments with over 60 employees;
+- Experience supporting large departments (60 + employees).

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER

 The State of Connecticut is an equal opportunity/affirmative action employer and strongly encourages the applications of women, minorities, and persons with disabilities.